 Title of Research Project:

-Time flow analysis for endoscopic ear surgery.
+Needs Analysis and Time Flow Study to Assess Endoscopic Ear surgery

 Principle Investigator:

-Dr A L James Principle Investigator 416 813 2191
+Dr Adrian Lewis James Principle Investigator 416 813 2191

 Co-Investigators:

 Arushri Swarup Co-investigator 416 813 6767

 Purpose of the Research:

 Surgeons use a variety of special tools for ear surgery, including endoscopes which are used to look inside the ear and other tools (known as “instruments”) to complete the operation.
 We would like to see if it is possible to make better surgical instruments to help surgeons complete surgery more effectively.
 To do this we would like to study how surgeons use instruments in the ear so we can understand which instruments could be improved.